yw-fang/yw-fang.github.io/_pages/includes/openings.md

 # 💡 Openings
 {: #openings }

-Currently, there are no openings for perspective students, postdocs, or visitors that can be supported by my own grants.
+Currently, there are two PhD (Jincheng Yue and Yuanjun Tang) and one postdoc (Dr. Hao Gao) under supervision within the group, and there are no openings now.
-However, if you are eligible for any other scholarships, you are welcome to contact me to discuss potential projects.
+For perspective students, postdocs, or visitors, if you are eligible for any other scholarships, you are welcome to contact me to discuss potential projects.
 - For Chinese students/postdoc/professors, you can apply for the <b>[CSC scholarship](https://www.csc.edu.cn/)</b>;
 - For international researchers with PhD,
     -- <b>[Marie Skłodowska-Curie Actions (MSCA)](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships)</b> of the European Union.